delft-hyperloop/serpenta/Writerside/topics/Getting-Started.md

 ### Using the Nix package manager

 [Nix](https://nixos.org/) is a declarative package manager that can be used to make reproducible environments effortlessly.
-It is available on Windows (under WSL), Mac and Linux.
+It is available on Windows (under WSL), Mac, and Linux.

 **Using a shell:**